EaseUS Partition Master

 Here is a tutorial video that may be more intuitive for beginners:

 Other than following the bootable USB methods to format a hard drive, you can also try to format a hard drive from BIOS.
-It works in the same scenarios when something went wrong with the bootable partition or when you want to format C drive in Windows.
+It works in the same scenarios when something goes wrong with the bootable partition or when you want to format C drive in Windows.

 Option 1.
 Boot into BIOS and Format in Windows